KNVB/VideoConferencing/README.md

    2. Go to the /client folder, enter the following command to install all the dependencies:

           npm install

+**Configuration**

+ - Edit the /api/.env file for changing the backend port no.

+ - To change the client socket port no., open the file /client/.env.production, change the value of REACT_APP_SOCKET_IO_PORT variable.

-   3. Enter the following command to build the front end code:
+ - Go to the /client folder, enter the following command to build the front end code:

           npm run build

-   4. After the building process, a "build" folder is generated.
+ - After the building process, a "build" folder is generated.

-   5. Go to the /api folder, create a symbolic link "build" to point to the /client/build folder.
+ - Go to the /api folder, create a symbolic link "build" to point to the /client/build folder.

    > For Linux OS, please refer the ln command; for Windows OS, please refer the mklink command.

+**Start the application**
-   6. Finally, enter the following command to start the application.
+    Go to the /api folder, enter the following command to start the application.

              npm start